nimbess/nimbess-agent/docs/design_spec.md

  2. Increases per network function processing efficiency
  3. Simplifies debugging

-When a Port is added to a pipeline, it is broken into an IngressPort as well as an EgressPort.
-Only the IngressPort is ever attached to a Port's pipeline.
+When a Port is added to a pipeline, it is broken up into an IngressPort as well as an EgressPort.
+Only the IngressPort is ever attached to this Port's pipeline, while the EgressPort is attached to every other pipeline which belongs to the same network fabric (L2/L3 domain).
 This prevents traffic from ever being forwarded back out the same interface from which it originated (1).
-The EgressPort is attached to every other port pipeline which belongs to the same network fabric (L2/L3 domain).
 Additionally, this design increases network function processing efficiency, because the cache of the tables are limited to lookups for traffic that may ingress a single port.
 Debugging becomes easier because the only traffic in a particular pipeline only ever comes from a single port.
 However, one of the drawbacks to this design is that there is increased memory usage,